omkar-vitb/safal-mess-demand-forecaster/README.md

 # Safal Mess Demand Forecaster

 ## Overview
-The **Safal Mess Demand Forecaster** is an machine learning project made by me to solve the food wastage in mess in day to day life. .
+The **Safal Mess Demand Forecaster** is an machine learning project made by me to solve the food wastage problem in mess in day to day life. .

 ## The Problem